section-engineering-education/engineering-education/content/articles/federated-learning-using-tensorflow-federated/index.md

 There are different ways you can get involved depending on your interest:

-1. ML Devs
+1. ML developer

-ML devs help in applying Federated Learning APIs to existing TensorFlow models.
+As a machine learning developer, you can apply Federated Learning APIs to existing TensorFlow models.

-2. FL researchers
+2. FL researcher

-This type of researchers helps to design new federated learning algorithms using the FC API.
+As a federated learning researcher, you can help to design new federated learning algorithms using the FC API.

-3. Systems researchers
+3. Systems researcher

-These types of researchers help in optimizing generated computation structures.
+As a systems researcher, you can help in optimizing generated computation structures.

-4. System Devs
+4. System developer

-These developers help integrate TFF with new types of development environments.
+As a system developers, you can help integrate TFF with new types of development environments.

 ### The code behind TensorFlow Federated (TFF)